RoadSafetyProject/roadsafety-docs/introduction.rst

 with road safety.

-..Components of iROAD
+.. index::Components of iROAD

 Components of iROAD
 ===================

-.
 Figure 1 below depicts major components of road safety information with respect to the need of the integration into an information system for road safety management.

 .. image:: images/structure.png

    :align:  center

    .. centered:: **Figure 1: Major Components of Road Safety Information.**